kieranelby/UbiTok.io/README.md

 Rather than get into a race to the bottom on exchange fees, we will offer value-added products and services that build on top of our core exchange.
 Email fundraising@ubitok.io if you'd like to hear about early investment opportunities.

 ## What's on the UbiTok.io roadmap?
-- Further optimization to reduce gas costs;
 - Host UbiTok.io front-end in Swarm/IPFS for total unstoppability;
-- Developer tools for creating smart contracts to trade via UbiTok.io;
+- Developer tools for creating smart contracts that trade via UbiTok.io - e.g. token sales, market makers;
 - Improved (human) user interface;
 - Margin trading / lending market-place;
-- Help grow ecosystem of instruments to trade such as futures or tokens backed by off-chain assets (e.g. bitcoin, USD);
+- Help grow ecosystem of instruments to trade, such as futures or tokens backed by off-chain assets (e.g. bitcoin, USD);

 ## Give me some technical details!
 Coming soon!